 Sometimes your home office doesn’t provide the most professional background for your business meetings.
 That’s where green screens come in.
 You can use them to change the background for any image you’d like: from a fancy office to a tropical beach.

-You can get either a pop up green screen or the clever mobile green screen, which can be attached to any office chair.
+You can get either a pop up green screen or a clever mobile green screen, which can be attached to any office chair.

 Why use a green screen?
 Because: